nequalszero/SearchTesting/README.md

 Each function logs it output to files that can be found in `lib/benchmarks`.
 The files are named following some abbreviations (`q` for number of queries, `kw` for number of keywords, `ps` for product search, and `rps` for realistic product search) that are used in parsing the log files.

-The log files can be parsed by typing `load 'lib/benchmark_log_parser.rb'` followed by calling `parse_benchmark_log_files`.
+The log files can be parsed by typing `load 'lib/benchmark_log_parser.rb'` followed by calling `create_results_file`.
 This will parse the log files into a JavaScript object that can be found in `processed_data/results.js`.

 ## Benchmark Function Descriptions
 ### test_search_methods(num_keywords_per_group = 1, num_groups = TagName.count):